Take a proactive approach to driver coaching

 Processes for disciplinary actions.

 How do I get driver buy-in for dash cams without them feeling micromanaged or watched?

 Before deploying any hardware, hold a Q&A session with drivers.
 Create an open forum where drivers feel comfortable asking questions and raising concerns, and make sure to explain your company’s safety goals and policies so that drivers understand where the change is coming from.

 Dash cams are meant for driver protection and safety.
 Dispel misunderstandings by explaining how safety events are detected and how footage can be accessed, and be clear about who can access the footage - only certain administrators in the company can access footage - video is only uploaded when there is a safety event, or if there is a request to retrieve footage for exoneration or insurance purposes.

-To maximize engagement, the rewards you choose should be attractive and relevant.
-Make sure you customize the incentives to fit your company culture.
+To maximise engagement, the rewards you choose should be attractive and relevant.
+Make sure you customise the incentives to fit your company culture.
 Consider announcing the winner during team meetings, creating a safe driver “wall of honor” in the break room, or even sending a company-wide email congratulating the safe drivers.
-Underperforming drivers should be made aware that this new program is their chance to make a change and should be given the resources, training, and coaching to get them there.
+Underperforming drivers should be made aware that this new programme is their chance to make a change and should be given the resources, training, and coaching to get them there.
 Ensure that all participants know they have an equal opportunity to succeed by distributing rewards monthly or quarterly rather than yearly.